yoriiis/step-manager/README.md

 The project includes also examples of StepManager implementation in the directory `./examples/`.

-## Basic usage
+## How it works

-StepManager is compose by `Manager` to build the core to manage steps and `Steps` to create new step with hook functions.
+StepManager is composed by the `Manager` to build the core and manage steps and `Steps` to create new step with hook functions.

 ### Steps